The Sarwar Foundation works to tackle poverty in Scotland and across the world.

 We believe it is important to tackle poverty at home and abroad.

 Here are some of our projects in Scotland:

 We run a nationwide campaign to provide Christmas presents for families in Scotland struggling during the festive season.

-The campaign is arranged in conjunction with Children 1st and Scottish Women’s Aid, and delivers presents to around 1,000 children living in poverty.
+Now in its eight year, the campaign is arranged in conjunction with Children 1st and Scottish Women’s Aid, and delivers presents to around 2,000 children living in poverty.